-An address by one of our own - Xilombe Tlakula
+An inspirational address by the late Xilombe Tlakula

-We were very fortunate to have our very own Xilombe Tlakula address the school about his inspirational story so far.
-This remarkable young man has already registered his own non-profit organisation called Limitless, featured on Supersport, spoken at several schools and is due to be the guest speaker at the Cordwalles Speech Day at the end of the year amongst other exceptional things.
-Thank you Xilombe for taking the time to share your story with us, we are so very proud of you.
+We were very fortunate to have had Xilombe Tlakula address the school about his inspirational story.
+This remarkable young man registered his own non-profit organisation called Limitless, featured on Supersport, spoke at several schools and was the guest speaker at the Cordwalles Speech Day at the end of 2016 amongst other exceptional things.

 Xilombe’s Inspiring Address

 Today, I have been given the opportunity to talk to you all about my life, now, since I’ve only been around for 18 years, this really shouldn't be long at all, so bear with me for a moment.

 For many of us, all our lives, we have grown up feeling average.
 Regardless of what it is we do, we feel that familiar hollow feeling.
 Most sitting in this room went to fantastic prep schools, some got the grades, some made the teams, some achieved culturally … Yet, still the emptiness within persists.

 I’ve experienced this emptiness all my life.
 I’d never really got the best grades, nor have I ever been an amazing sportsman, my short stint in choir was mediocre at best and to this day, my best pick up line is to ask, “Have you ever kissed a hot one-armed guy… well now is your chance”.
 So you can’t really blame me for feeling underwhelmed by myself.

 At every step it’s like I’ve had this voice telling me, “Don't trust yourself, you’re not capable.”
 This constant negative feedback loop in my head.